Freedom of religion in Northern Cyprus: Church service restriction controversy

 On 20 May 2016, Northern Cypriot Foreign Minister Tahsin Ertuğruloğlu restricted Greek Orthodox communities to only hold a single religious service per year, with the exceptions of the Apostolos Andreas Monastery in Rizokarpaso, the Monastery of St. Barnabas in Famagusta and St. Mamas' Church in Morphou.
 The remaining churches could be used for one of the following three feasts: the church's Name Day, Easter or Christmas.
 Undersecretary Mustafa Lakadamyalı claimed that the move was to prevent the "abuse" of the permission to hold masses, also citing difficulties with the policing of more than one mass a day or frequent masses.
 Lakadamyalı also said that "whilst some TRNC citizens can pass to the south even for worship, some absolutely cannot".
 No restriction was placed on Maronites.

 The decision was harshly criticized by Turkish Cypriot group Famagusta Initiative as "chauvinist and intolerant" and it was pointed out that no problem was encountered in the masses which took place in, for example, the Nestorian Church in Famagusta.
 Ertuğruloğlu's decision was also criticized by Burak Mavis of the Turkish Cypriot Teachers’ Trade Union (KTOS) who called out the whole debate as being driven by "a backwards and racist political mentality," but it was defended by Yilmaz Bora, the leader of the Association of the Ex-Servicemen of the Turkish Resistance Organisation, who was cited as saying "it was not possible to live with the Greek Cypriots in a United Cyprus, because the mentality of the Greek Cypriots has not changed in 53 years."

 Judaism

 There is a synagogue for the Jewish community in Northern Cyprus in Kyrenia.

+Education

+Religious instruction is mandatory for pupils in grades 4-8 in all schools; non-Muslim pupils may opt out after two years.
+Religious instruction is optional at high school.
+Classes focus primarily on Sunni Islam but also include other religions.